TaufiqSyed/reddit-clone/README.md

   SECRET=randomtext
   ```
 - You can alter any of the parameters.
 For the secret you can use a random text generator.
-- Use your editor's native command line and run the commands
+- Use your editor's native command line and run the command:

   `npm install`

-  `npm run dev`

 - Now open psql (the postgresql terminal) and run the command: